 Bladderwrack soothes and heals the skin and even offers anti-aging benefits as it helps to improve skin elasticity and firmness.
 The cream also contains hydrolyzed elastin and soluble collagen to hydrate the skin.

 Sodium hyaluronate, the salt form of hyaluronic acid, hydrates and helps skin retain moisture, providing a temporary plumping effect.

 The cream is formulated to hydrate and replenish the skin without using pore-clogging oils, so this cream is ideal for those with combination, oily, or sensitive skin types.
 It also helps to reduce redness and itchiness associated with dryness, acne skin, or eczema flare-ups.

 Don’t let the oil-free green-hued formula fool you.
 It is rich and deeply moisturizing.
-This cream has its own seaweed extract, and while different from La Mer, it can also offer anti-aging and healing benefits.
-If that doesn’t convince you to give it a try as a dupe for La Mer, then the affordable price just might.
+This cream also contains seaweed extract, and while different from La Mer, it can also offer anti-aging and healing benefits.
+If that doesn’t convince you to give it a try as a skincare dupe for La Mer, then the affordable price just might.

-Weleda Skin Food Original Ultra-Rich Cream is Weleda’s best-selling product and that is almost 100 years old (it launchd in 1926)!
-The title says it all as it is a very rich face cream that nourishes dry and very dry skin with its plant based formula.
+Weleda Skin Food Original Ultra-Rich Cream is Weleda’s best-selling product and is almost 100 years old (it launched in 1926)!
+The title says it all as it is a very rich face cream that nourishes dry and very dry skin with its plant-based formula.